-If you have a cable or satellite hookup, you might think that this antenna issue is irrelevant -- but think again.
-Some owners of high-end systems complain that the signals coming from their satellite or cable provider aren't giving them the picture quality they expected.
-That's because cable and satellite operators often use lossy compression algorithms to squeeze more channels, particularly local channels, into their allotted bandwidth.
-This compression often results in a picture with less detail than the corresponding terrestrial broadcast signal provides.
+If you subscribe to cable or satellite, you might think that having an HDTV antenna is irrelevant.
+However, some owners of high-end systems complain that the signals coming from their provider aren't giving them the picture quality they expected.
+This is due to compression algorithms used by cable and satellite providers to squeeze more channels -particularly local channels, which you receive for free in high-definition with a TV antenna- into their allotted bandwidth.
+The compression of these local channels often results in a picture that is cut and has less detail than what the corresponding over-the-air broadcast signal transmits.